kel-flrs/kel-flrs/README.md

 # Hi there, I'm Michael 👋

 ## Software Engineer | Node.js | Java
-### Years of Experience: 2 years and 10 months (almost 3 years!)
+### Years of Experience: 3 years
 ![Profile views](https://komarev.com/ghpvc/?username=kel-flrs&color=blueviolet)
 ---

 ### 💻 About Me
-I love solving complex business problems through code, whether it's optimizing performance bottlenecks, building scalable APIs, or designing robust systems that drive real business value.
-There's nothing more satisfying than seeing technical solutions directly impact an organization's success!
+A craftsman who values principles over tools - adaptable to any stack, learning what's needed when it's needed, and focused on writing code that works, lasts, and serves its purpose well.

 ---
 - 🌱 Continuous learning is part of my DNA as a software engineer—what others might find exhausting, I find energizing and fulfilling.
 The constant evolution of technology isn't a burden; it's what keeps this career endlessly fascinating!